-I'm ruminating on this fascinating (and to me, wholly unexpected) observation from Robert Eggers on his latest movie 'The Northman': "This sounds super uber-precious, but I think it's hard to do this kind of creative work [directing] in a modern secular society because it becomes all about your ego and yourself.
+I'm ruminating on this wholly unexpected observation from Robert Eggers about his latest movie 'The Northman': "This sounds super uber-precious, but I think it's hard to do this kind of creative work [directing] in a modern secular society because it becomes all about your ego and yourself.
 And I am envious — this is the horrible part — I'm envious of medieval craftsmen who are doing the work for God."

 For years I have tried to navigate a healthy relationship with social media, with limited success.
 Though I deleted Twitter from my phone and silenced my Facebook notifications, I became attached to Instagram and was still checking it (and Facebook) many times a day.
 That changed a week ago after I listened to a podcast on digital minimalism.
 The podcast didn't just bring up the usual arguments against social media.
 It presented an attractive vision of focused living.
 That combination---damning evidence and the beauty of a more fulfilled life---is what finally pushed me to go on a social media fast.